 Students must register via Minerva.
 Minerva contains links to class schedule, the eCalendar, instructions on how to register, instructions on how to apply for graduation, personal information changes, and key dates related to registration system hours.

-Registration opening dates and time for Music students for the 2013-2014 academic year:
+Registration opening dates for Music students for the 2014-2015 academic year:

 Fees are assessed on a term by term basis.
 Electronic billing is the official means of delivering fee statements to all McGill University students.
 All charges to the student's account, including tuition, fees, health insurance and other miscellaneous charges are on your e-bill.
 E-bills are generally produced in the first few days of the month and an e-mail notification that the e-bill is ready to be viewed on Minerva.
 Minerva is sent to the student's official McGill e-mail address.